alya/zulip/docs/outreach/gsoc.md

-  prior Pydantic experience required, but please take the time to go through the Pydantic upstream tutorials and skim all the existing endpoints using `typed_endpoint` before doing your first Zulip changes (likely to migrate a smaller views file to the new framework; one commit per smaller file is likely to be a good structure).
+  prior Pydantic experience required, but please take the time to go through the Pydantic upstream tutorials and skim all the existing endpoints using `typed_endpoint` before doing your first Zulip changes.
+A good first PR is to migrate a smaller views file to the new framework; one commit per smaller file is likely to be a good structure.
 See the last commits from [the new framework's main PR](https://github.com/zulip/zulip/pull/26365) for examples of well-written migration commits.